httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Multi-purpose proxies

-The names of the variables in the URI Template uniquely identify the capabilities of the proxy.
+The names of the variables in the URI Template allow the client to infer certain capabilities of the proxy.
 Undefined variables are permitted in URI Templates, so a single template can be used for multiple purposes.

 Multipurpose templates can be useful when a single client may benefit from access to multiple complementary services (e.g., TCP and UDP), or when the proxy is used by a variety of clients with different needs.